BenoitClaveau/qwebs/README.md

 ### Css, Sass

-Qwebs included a Sass preprocessor.
+> Qwebs included a Sass preprocessor.
+>
-No need to compile your sass via an external program.
+> No need to compile your sass via an external program.

 ### Optimize response size

-Your response size is automatically compressed in Gzip or Deflate.
+> Your response is automatically compressed in Gzip or Deflate.

 ### No temporary image

-Image is not saved in a temporary file.
+> Image is not saved in a temporary file.
-We do not want that Qwebs accesses the disk.
+>
-We prefer use stream.
+> We prefer data stream.

 ## Create your server